SysKitTeam/docs-point/governance-and-automation/access-requests/set-up-access-requests.md

 {% hint style="warning" %}
 **Please note!**
-**For public workspaces**, for example, Microsoft Teams and Microsoft 365 groups with privacy set to public, the **Join action is visible** next to the workspace in SysKit Point Teams app, and users can join these workspaces without additional approvals.
+**For public workspaces**, for example, Microsoft Teams and Microsoft 365 groups with privacy set to public, the **Join action is visible** next to the workspace in Syskit Point Teams app, and users can join these workspaces without additional approvals.
 {% endhint %}

 ## Admins